Heptathlon: Indoor heptathlon

-The scoring is similar for both versions.
-In each event, the athlete scores points for his performance in each event according to scoring tables issued by the International Association of Athletics Federations (IAAF).
+The scoring is similar for both disciplines.
+In each event, the athlete scores points for their performance in each event according to scoring tables issued by World Athletics.
 The athlete accumulating the highest number of points wins the competition.

+The indoor heptathlon is also rarely contested by women; at the 2024 indoor X-Athletics meeting, French combined events athlete Noémi Desailly won the indoor women's heptathlon with 5761 points while Jordyn Bruce set an unofficial American record in 2nd.
+It was labeled the first indoor women's heptathlon.

 Benchmarks

 The following table shows the minimum benchmark levels required to earn 1000 points in each event.